 City Center / Trine University is a rural neighborhood (based on population density) located in Angola, Indiana.

-City Center / Trine University real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
+City Center / Trine University real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center / Trine University neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+A number of residences were also built between 1940 and 1969.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Angola, the City Center / Trine University neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.